British Gas: 2020s

 In April 2021, British Gas changed the contractual terms and conditions for thousands of its workers.
 Those who did not accept the changes by midday on 14 April 2021, were told to leave the firm.
 This resulted in a public outcry over the treatment of long-time workers, in particular over social media and with support from workers' unions and the opposition Labour Party.
 In response, British Gas workers went on strike between January and June 2021, when workers accepted a new pay deal.

 In 2023, British Gas came under criticism after a series of media stories highlighting their poor customer service and practice of breaking into homes to force people onto pre-payment meters.
 After an internal enquiry, they announced they would no longer use the third-party contractor responsible.

 In a 2023 review, the UK government regulator for the energy sector, Ofgem, found that British Gas had 'moderate weaknesses' with their customer service processes, alongside the majority of suppliers.
-They are described as the "worst firm to be moved to" by MoneySavingExpert.com after a 2022 survey.